Let It Shine vs The Voice UK: Who is winning the ratings war?

 5.85 million people watched Let It Shine episode two; The Voice UK saw 6.06 million returning for more of will.i.am, Jennifer Hudson, Sir Tom Jones and Gavin Rossdale.

+Meanwhile for the third episode, the consolidated figures actually show the gap closing between the two shows.
+5.73 million people in total tuned in for Let It Shine on 21 January, whilst 5.83 million watched The Voice UK - putting the two shows almost neck-and-neck at this stage.

-Although consolidated figures aren’t yet available for episodes three and four, overnight ratings are.
+Although consolidated figures aren’t yet available for episodes four and five, overnight ratings are.
 These don’t take into account the on-demand figures, but just those who tuned in on the night – including on ITV+1 for The Voice UK.

-From episodes one to four, Let It Shine has lost 1.67 million viewers, while The Voice UK has dropped by just 0.17 million viewers when airing on ITV.

 |